Tameness of actions on finite rank median algebras: Preliminaries: median algebras and tame dynamical systems

+By a $G$-\textit{space} $X$ we mean a topological space $X$ with a continuous action $\pi \colon G \times X \to X$ of a topological group $G$.
+Let $G_d$ denote the group $G$ equipped with the discrete topology.
+A $G_d$-space is simply a topological space $X$ endowed with an action of the abstract group $G$ by homeomorphisms.
+Equivalently, each translation $\pi_g \colon X\to X$ is a homeomorphism, without any requirement of joint continuity of the map $G\times X\to X$.
+Dynamical $\Z$-systems (for $G:=\Z$) generated by a homeomorphism $T \colon K \to K$ is said to be a \textit{cascade}.

 Let $X$ be a compact Hausdorff space and $G$ a topological group acting continuously on $X$.
 Recall that the \textit{enveloping} semigroup is defined as the pointwise closure of all $g$-translations.
 That is, $E(G,X):=cl_p\{\pi_g: g \in G\} \subset X^X$.
-In general, for compact metrizable $G$-space $X$ its enveloping semigroup might be with cardinality $2^{2^{\omega}}$ (compare Fact \ref{f:RosImpliesTame}).
+In general, for compact metrizable $G$-space $X$ its enveloping semigroup might be with cardinality $2^{2^{\omega}}$.
+In fact, this happens for every non-tame compact metrizable $G$-system (compare Fact \ref{f:RosImpliesTame}).
+For instance, Bernoulli shift $\Z$-cascade $\{0,1\}^{\Z}$ is not tame.

-A compact $G$-system $X$ is said to be \emph{tame} (see, for example, \cite{GM-rose,GM-TC}) if for every continuous real function $f \in C(X)$ its orbit $fG = \{f_g \colon X \to \R \mid f_g(x) = f(gx), g \in G\}$ is combinatorially small; namely, if $fG$ is a tame family of functions on $X$.
+A compact $G$-system $X$ is said to be \emph{tame} (see, for example, \cite{Glasner06,Glasner-env07,GM-rose,GM-TC}) if for every continuous real function $f \in C(X)$ its orbit $fG = \{f_g \colon X \to \R \mid f_g(x) = f(gx), g \in G\}$ is combinatorially small; namely, if $fG$ is a tame family of functions on $X$.